xtasysensei/go-viper-config/README.md

 ```

-And a toml file should be present in the root directory or you ca nmodify the `loadcfg.go` to specify another directory
+And a toml file should be present in the root directory or you can modify the `loadcfg.go` to specify another directory

 ```toml
 [database]